Honoured10/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes group owner to school
+changes the owner to vincent